Letting Go Of ‘That Guy’ – How To Get Over Your Crush

 Why you need to get over your crush 2 – you need to worry less about him and more about you

-I know he’s told you he’s having a tough time, maybe he even told you he loved you in a momentary lapse.
-Again this doesn’t change the facts about what he has clearly (or maybe not so clearly) told you about what he can offer.
+I know he’s told you he’s having a tough time.
+Maybe he even told you he loved you in a momentary lapse.
+This doesn’t change the facts about what he has clearly (or maybe not so clearly) told you about what he can offer.

-And let’s revisit this point again; if he is falling short of what you want, it is not your job to bridge the gap by being more understanding, more patient and kinder.
-It is your job to go, ‘okay he’s not really meeting my needs,’ and deprioritise him accordingly.
+And let’s revisit this point; if he is falling short of what you want, it is not your job to bridge the gap by being more understanding, more patient and kinder.
+It is your job to go, ‘okay he’s not meeting my needs,’ and deprioritise him accordingly.
 No drama.
 No epic long WhatsApp message, just make far less time for him.
-Or give him time in proportion to how much he is actually able to give you.
+Or give him time in proportion to how much he can give you.

-I know you’ll be thinking, ‘but Hayley if I give him less time, that’s mean he’s going to just go off and find some other women, he’s so handsome / successful/ whatever he will find it easy to meet someone else…’
+I know you’ll be thinking, ‘but Hayley if I give him less time, that’s mean he’s going to just go off and find other women.
+He’s so handsome/successful/whatever he will find it easy to meet someone else…’

 Here is a great example where you need to think less about him, and more about you.